SJ5084 - Beauty Through the Ages: A Critical History of Beauty (2018/19)

 4. Show critical engagement with key texts and events.

-Assessment will be through essays, presentations, group work and class participation, measured through online journals.
+Assessment will be on essays, presentations, group work and class participation, measured through online journals.

 Aristotle (2013).
 Poetics.
 Penguin: London.